akornilo/akornilo.github.io/about.md

 ---

-Hello!
+Welcome to my website!

 My name is Anastassia Kornilova.
 I am a research scientist at [FiscalNote](https://www.fiscalnote.com/).
-I spend my days creating insights for legislative and regulatory data using Machine Learning and Natural Language Processing.
-Recently, I published a [paper](https://arxiv.org/abs/1805.08182) at [ACL](https://www.aclweb.org/portal/) on predicting how legislators will vote on bills.
-In addition to bulding state of the art models, I am, also, interested in figuring out how to best communicate our analysis to users.
-Recently, I have been working on using Machine Learning to summarize legislation and on building relevance models for our users.
+I spend my days using Natural Language Processing (NLP) and Data Science to create insights for legislative and regulatory data.
+I've even written a couple of [papers](https://scholar.google.com/citations?user=Iys4zlsAAAAJ&hl=en) about it.
+My favorite part of my job is figuring out how to apply new techniques in the field to real-world problems; it is important to understand the trade-offs between using state-of-the-art models and a method that is reliable and easy for a client to understand.

+I am, also, interested in learning science and teaching.
+Recently, I taught a workshop at DC's [TechRebalanced](https://techladyhackathon.org/) and gave a lightning talk at the [Data Science Meetup](https://www.google.com/search?q=data+science+meetup&oq=data+science+meetup&aqs=chrome..69i57j0l5.3314j0j4&sourceid=chrome&ie=UTF-8).
+Reach out to me, if you would like for me to talk about my research or NLP in general at your next event.
+Check out my blog posts for some of the topics that I can talk about.

 Previously, I graduated from Carnegie Mellon University with a Bachelor in Computer Science and a minor in Language Technologies.
 I've, also, interned at Pinterest and Khan Academy.

-While my primary work is in teaching machines, I am, also, passionate about education and making technical content more accessible.
-The purpose of this blog is to bring some of that content to that internet.

-I am passionate about teaching humans (and machines) and have given several talks related to my blog posts.

 Outside of computers, I love [photography](https://www.instagram.com/azazello_captured/), rock climbing and traveling (to both mountains and cities).